 The implementation and evaluation of art instruction for K-12 population.
 Includes teaching of Saturday classes in the Children's Art Workshop.
+Meets art postbaccalaureate certification requirement.
 Prerequisite: ARE 482.

-ARE 494 ST: Special Topics.
+ARE 494 Special Topics.
 (3) A

 ARE 496 Methods and Assessment of Learning in Art.
-(3) S
+(3) A

 Individual or group research on the assessment of art learning incorporating theory and practice.
-Prerequisites: ARE 470 and 486 or instructor approval
+Meets art postbaccalaureate certification requirement.
+Prerequisites: ARE 470 and 486 or instructor approval.